whatwg/streams/transferable-streams-explainer.md

 ## Introduction

 The streams APIs provide ubiquitous, interoperable primitives for creating, composing, and consuming streams of data.
 A natural thing to want to do with a stream is pass it off to a web worker.
-This provides a fluent primitive for offloading work onto another thread.
+This provides a building block that is easy and natural to use for offloading work onto another thread.
+Once you can speak the language of streams, you can use that same language to make use of a Worker.

 This work will permit streams to be transferred between workers, frames and anywhere else that `postMessage()` can be used.
 Chunks can be anything which is cloneable by `postMessage()`.

-Permit transferring a stream to other realms using `postMessage()`.
 Initially chunks enqueued in such a stream will always be cloned, ie. all data will be copied.
 Future work will extend the Streams APIs to support transferring objects (ie. zero copy).

 This is an example of JavaScript which will work once this is implemented: